-Dr. Emily Oster joins Yael to discuss her new book, Cribsheet: A Data-Driven Guide to Better, More Relaxed Parenting, From Birth to Preschool.
+Dr. Emily Oster joins Yael to discuss her new book, a-Driven Guide to Better, More Relaxed Parenting, from Birth to Preschool.
 Emily discusses how data and decision-making strategies can guide better and more relaxed parenting during the early years of parenthood.
 Join us to discover reassuring ideas and practices to address the biggest and most anxiety-provoking questions you have about parenting.

 Listen to hear more about:

 - A two-step approach to making good parenting choices (hint—scientific findings and your personal preferences both matter!)

 - Whether breast is really best (or whether we should give it a rest)

 - What science (versus your judgy neighbor) says about sleep training, location, and position

 - Does working outside the home negatively impact your children?